-Introduced in Tibbo BASIC/C V2.0, new sock.splittcppackets property and on_sock_tcp_packet_arrival event allow you to process incoming TCP data packet by packet.
-To achieve this, set the sock.splittcppacket= 1- YES.
-After that, the on_sock_tcp_packet_arrival will be generated for each incoming TCP packet carrying any new data (i.e., not a retransmission data).
+Introduced in Tibbo BASIC/C V2.0, the new sock.splittcppackets property and on_sock_tcp_packet_arrival event allow you to process incoming TCP data packet by packet.
+To achieve this, set sock.splittcppackets = 1 — YES.
+After that, on_sock_tcp_packet_arrival will be generated for each incoming TCP packet carrying any new data (i.e., not retransmitted data).
 Here is an example of use:

 Naturally, you may also need to control the size of outgoing TCP packets.
 This is done in a different way.
-With sock.splittcppackets= 1- YES, when you put some data into the TX buffer and execute sock.send, the socket won't send this data out unless entire contents of the TX buffer can be sent out in a single TCP packet.
+With sock.splittcppackets = 1 — YES, when you put some data into the TX buffer and execute sock.send, the socket won't send this data out unless the entire contents of the TX buffer can be sent out in a single TCP packet.
 Here is an example of how you can use that:

-Notice that this method has its disadvantage — your data throughput is diminished because your program is seeking an acknowledgement for each TCP packet being sent.
+Notice that this method has a disadvantage — your data throughput is diminished, because your program is seeking an acknowledgment for each TCP packet being sent.
 On the other hand, this is a bulletproof way of making sure that the outgoing TCP packet contains exactly the data you intended.

 Be careful not to try to send more data than the RX buffer size on the other end.
-Since in this mode the socket won't send that data unless it can send all of it, your TCP connection will get stuck!
+In this mode, the socket won't send that data unless it can send all of it, so your TCP connection will get stuck!

-Also, attempting to send the packet with size exceeding the "maximum segment size" (MSS) as specified by the other end will lead to data fragmentation!
-The socket will never send any TCP packet with the amount of data exceeding MSS.
+Also, attempting to send a packet with a size exceeding the "maximum segment size" (MSS), as specified by the other end, will lead to data fragmentation!
+The socket will never send any TCP packet with an amount of data exceeding the MSS.